 Genome curation is a manual process for improving the genetic sequence of a bin with the end goal of producing a single, circularized, and complete genome.
 Often times, that ideal cannot be reached, but curation is still important for fixing assembly errors and generally improving the structure of a given bin.
 The curation process takes place outside of ggKbase using a variety of tools.

 A curated genome is re-imported into ggKbase.
 You should reflect the curation results by editing the organism.

 There are a number of ways you can curate genomes outside of ggKase.

-- Manually curated: Hands-on manual process fir improving the genetic sequences on the bin
+- Manually curated: Hands-on manual process for improving the genetic sequences in the bin

-- Auto curated: Genome can also be curated by curation program, in which case, it would be flagged as "Auto curated."
+- Auto curated: Genomes can also be curated using a curation program, in which case, they would be flagged as “Auto curated.”